PrismarineJS/mineflayer/README.md

  * Basic physics and movement - currently blocks are either "solid" or "empty".
  * Attacking entities and using vehicles.
  * Inventory management.
- * Crafting, chests, and dispensers.
+ * Crafting, chests, dispensers, enchantment tables.
  * Digging and building.
  * Miscellaneous stuff such as knowing your health and whether it is raining.
  * Activating blocks and using items.